-The DC area and the broader Mid-Atlantic region needed a better way to connect the many residents who care deeply about the quality and context of the food they put on the table, with the world-class meat being produced by experienced, principled farmers practically on the outskirts of town -- in our "near country."
-This need was there before COVID-19; it's more pronounced now.
+The Washington-Baltimore area and the broader Mid-Atlantic needed a better way to connect our many residents who care deeply about the quality and context of the food they put on the table with the world-class meat being produced by experienced, principled farmers practically on the outskirts of town, and by fishing captains catching populous species sustainably in nearby waters.

 Founder, Near Country Provisions

 > Go to Shop Provisions